Whose Line Is It Anyway? (American TV series): International broadcast

-The U.S. version of Whose Line? has been broadcast in the UK, originally on Channel 4.
+The American version of Whose Line? has been broadcast in the UK, originally on Channel 4.
 Challenge was the first non-terrestrial channel to broadcast the show for a brief period in 2005.
 From 2007 to 2012, 5USA aired the show.
-Since February 2021, Dave has also broadcast the show.
-It is also available on its on-demand service UKTV Play starting from season eleven onwards, marketed as series three of the revival.
-Several series of the show are also available on Amazon Prime Video.
+Since February 2021, U&Dave has also broadcast the show.
+It is also available on its on-demand service, U, starting from season eleven onwards, marketed as series three of the revival.
+Several seasons of the show are also available on Amazon Prime Video.

-In Canada, the show also ran on the CTV network from 1998 to 2003, and then on The Comedy Network from 2003 onwards.

-The show's original run in Australia was on the Nine Network in an early morning time slot; One repeated the program from 2011.
+In Canada, the show aired on the CTV network from 1998 to 2003, and then on The Comedy Network from 2003 onwards.
+The show's original run in Australia was on the Nine Network in an early morning time slot; One broadcast repeats from 2011.
 It also airs on The Comedy Channel.
 ABC has also aired the CW revival of the show on ABC Comedy.

 Home media

-The first DVD, Season 1, Volume 1, of the U.S. version of Whose Line? was released on September 26, 2006.
+The first DVD of the American version of Whose Line?, Season 1 Volume 1, was released on September 26, 2006.
 It comes in "censored" or "uncensored" versions.
 Both releases include the first ten episodes of the first season, with the episodes being the same on either version.
 The first seven episodes have had their original theme music (including all credits and ad bumpers) replaced with the version used for the rest of the episodes.
-Warner Home Video released Season 1, Volume 2 on October 9, 2007, but only in an "uncensored" version.
+Warner Home Video released Season 1 Volume 2 on October 9, 2007, but only in an "uncensored" version.

-Warner Home Video released a two-disc "best of" compilation with ten episodes on June 9, 2009.
+Warner Home Video released a two-disc Best of Whose Line Is It Anyway?
+DVD with ten episodes on June 9, 2009.
 Featured in this release were celebrity guest episodes including appearances by David Hasselhoff, Florence Henderson, Jerry Springer, Richard Simmons and bodybuilder Jayne Trcka, along with the hour-long "Best of Whose Line" compilation episode aired at the beginning of season three.

-Of the 219 episodes from the original eight seasons, 186 of them are available to stream on HBO Max.
+Of the 219 episodes from the original eight seasons, 186 of them are available to stream on Max.